electron/windows-installer/README.md

 Notice that the first time the installer launches your app, your app will see a `--squirrel-firstrun` flag.
 This allows you to do things like showing up a splash screen or presenting a settings UI.
 Another thing to be aware of is that, since the app is spawned by squirrel and squirrel acquires a file lock during installation, you won't be able to successfully check for app updates till a few seconds later when squirrel releases the lock.

+## Advanced codesigning with [@electron/windows-sign][@electron/windows-sign]

+This package supports two different ways to codesign your application and the installer:

+1) Modern: By passing a `windowsSign` option, which will be passed to [@electron/windows-sign].
+This method allows full customization of the code-signing process - and supports more complicated scenarios like cloud-hosted EV certificates, custom sign pipelines, and per-file overrides.
+It also supports all existing "simple" codesigning scenarios, including just passing a certificate file and password.
+Please see https://github.com/@electron/windows-sign for all possible configuration options.

+    When passing `windowsSign`, do not pass any other available parameters at the top level (like `certificateFile`, `certificatePassword`, or `signWithParams`).

+2) Legacy: By passing the top-level settings (`certificateFile`, `certificatePassword`, and `signWithParams`).
+For simple codesigning scenarios, there's no reason not to use this method - it'll work just as fine as the modern method.

 ## Debugging this package

 You can get debug messages from this package by running with the environment variable `DEBUG=electron-windows-installer:main` e.g.